gabriel1322/daics-swat/README.md

 ## 1. Preprocessing the SWaT dataset (optional)
 The code already contains the processed parquet files, **so you can skip preprocessing**.

-If you want to do it by yourself, you should download the official SWaT CSV files:
+If you want to do it by yourself, you should download the official SWaT CSV files (see *References*):

 - `normal.csv`
 - `merged.csv`